Agent007/Matchismo/README.txt

-1st homework of Stanford University's CS193p class on iTunes U with the addition of professional-level customizations such as unit tests and cocoapods.
+1st homework of Stanford University's CS193p iOS 6 mobile app development class (Winter 2013) on iTunes U with the addition of professional-level customizations such as unit tests and cocoapods.
 Classes are prefixed with "SU" for Stanford University.